 Read it and weep.
 A Pina Colada cocktail with rum has 644 calories.
 That’s more than a Big Mac burger.
 A pint of larger has 180 calories – more than a small slice of chocolate cake.
 And a large glass of white wine is 185 calories – the equivalent of 4 fish fingers.
 Calculate exactly how many calories you will save by ditching the booze – odds are you’ll be shocked by how many you can save.

 - Plan a holiday (yes even now – we can dream, right!)

 Planning a holiday is the perfect way to motivate yourself during dry January.
 Putting all the money you’ve saved on booze into a ‘holiday piggy bank’ will be a visible inspiration to keep going, along with your shrinking waistline of course.
 Win, win.

 Your driathlon will be about a million times easier if you have a least one of your friends on board the good ship sensible.
 You’ll have a sober partner in crime to go out with and look suitably smug while your other friends are being drunken idiots around you.

 - Get drunk on love

 Replace visiting your old friend alcohol with seeing real actual people that you care about.
-Arrange to go and see that old friend you’ve been meaning to visit, visit you parents, or make time for your partner.
-Booking a romantic city break is the perfect idea as it takes you away for a weekend of relaxation, and no pressure to go to the pub with your friends.
+Arrange to see that old friend your parents, or make time for your partner even if it’s only on Zoom.
+Do something romantic with your significant other at home.